CHINESE (CHIN)

 A course designed to introduce students to the Chinese world of past and present.
 Chinese civilization is explored from a variety of perspectives: political, social, cultural, intellectual, and economic.

 Second-year level of modern standard Chinese.
 Writing Chinese characters is required.
 Four hours per week.
+This course is not intended for native speakers of Chinese.

 Second-year level of modern standard Chinese.
 Writing Chinese characters is required.
 Four hours per week.
 Students may not receive credit for both CHIN 204 and CHIN 212.
+This course is not intended for native speakers of Chinese.

 For students who already understand and speak some Chinese.
 The training course focuses on reading and writing.
 Writing Chinese characters is required.
 Three hours per week.
 Students may not receive credit for both CHIN 204 and CHIN 212.
+This course is not intended for native speakers of Chinese.

 This course leverages the trope of martial arts to examine forms of resistance and counterculture in the Chinese-speaking world.
 Contextualizing visual representations of martial arts within moments of profound sociopolitical transformations in China and beyond, we will explore the many complexities and dilemmas of political action, in particular the tension between justice and violence, emotion and motion, self-assertion and self-sacrifice, traditional chivalry and radical commitment, as well as between local allegiance and transnational alliance.